 I am indebted to Professor Peter J. Hunter, Director of the University of Auckland Bioengineering Institute, New Zealand for his generosity in allowing the use of slides and videos of his team's research in Section 9 of this lecture.
-Likewise, Professor Lord Robert May of Oxford University gave important guidance on network ideas in biology which have been included in this revised and corrected version of the lecture.
+Likewise, Professor Lord Robert May of Oxford University gave important guidance on network ideas in biology which were included in the first revision of the lecture.
+This second revision has been made based on comments from Dr. Allan Muir on the role of mathematics in the history of the life sciences.

 The advice and assistance of many colleagues at the Hamilton Institute was invaluable.
-In particular, the systems biology group - Eric Bullinger, Dimitrios Kalamatianos, Oliver Mason, and Mark Verwoerd.
+In particular, the systems biology group - Eric Bullinger, Dimitrios

+Kalamatianos, Oliver Mason, and Mark Verwoerd.
 The apoptosis animation was done by Eric Bullinger of the Hamilton Institute.
 Mark Readman of Control Systems Principles and Marco Perez of the University of Guadalajara made the ball and beam videos.
+Dr Chris Kellet of the Hamilton Institute helped enormously in pointing out grammatical and typographical errors in the text.